 Leaving the job helped me with my stress levels and allowed me to focus on myself a bit more.
 Around this time, Helen introduced me to the Mollii suit which I trialed for my Fibromyalgia symptoms.
 She said it has helped some people manage their pain and fatigue levels better, so I was keen to give it a go.
 I used the Mollii suit every other day for 3 months.
 I charted my pain and symptoms before using Mollii and at the end of the three months.
 My widespread all over body pain and sensations had significantly reduced and any pain I did have was more localised and easier to deal with.
 Whilst using the Mollii suit it was easier to get to sleep and easier to get out of bed in the morning.
 The pins and needles, burning sensations and tingling had disappeared during the day.
 I also found that I could walk further and that I enjoyed it more.

-Helen and Sheryl also gave me some really, useful information to manage my Fibromyalgia and work at improving the various symptoms one step at a time which made it achievable when you are feeling overwhelmed and shattered.
+Helen also gave me some really, useful information to manage my Fibromyalgia and work at improving the various symptoms one step at a time which made it achievable when you are feeling overwhelmed and shattered.
 The breathwork and other tips helped me move forward with my condition.